UK statutory notification system: History of the statutory notification system

-The statutory requirement for the notification of certain infectious diseases first came into being with the Infectious Disease (Notification) Act 1889, which made reporting compulsory in London and optional in the provinces.
+The statutory requirement for the notification of certain infectious diseases first came into being with the Infectious Disease (Notification) Act 1889 (52 & 53 Vict. c.
+72), which made reporting compulsory in London and optional in the provinces.
 Cases of smallpox, cholera, diphtheria, membranous croup. erysipelas, scarlatina or scarlet fever, typhus fever, typhoid fever, enteric fever, relapsing fever, continued fever and puerperal fever had to be reported by the household head or attending doctor to the local authority.
-The system spread to the rest of England and Wales in 1899 with the Infectious Disease (Notification) Extension Act 1899.
+The system spread to the rest of England and Wales in 1899 with the Infectious Disease (Notification) Extension Act 1899 (62 & 63 Vict. c.
+8).
 Householders or general practitioners who failed to notify a case of one of these diseases was liable to a fine of up to forty shillings.
-Following receipt of a notification certificate, the local sanitary authority could pursue existing public health laws, such as the Public Health Act 1875, to isolate patients in hospital, disinfect property and belongings, suspend schooling, and temporarily close businesses.
+Following receipt of a notification certificate, the local sanitary authority could pursue existing public health laws, such as the Public Health Act 1875 (38 & 39 Vict. c.
+55), to isolate patients in hospital, disinfect property and belongings, suspend schooling, and temporarily close businesses.

 Originally, disease statistics were collected from the local authorities by the Registrar General's Office, where national statistics were already collected on births, marriages and deaths.
 This office was later known as the Office of Population Censuses and Surveys and is now called the Office for National Statistics.
 In 1997, however, the responsibility for administering the system was transferred to the Communicable Disease Surveillance Centre (CDSC), now the Health Protection Agency's Health Protection Services Division (HPS).